TeroJii/docker-imgs/base-r/README.md

 docker exec -it ubuntu_r_1 R
 ```

-This will open an interactive R session in the container.
+This will open an interactive R session on the terminal.
+Use `quit()` to exit the R session.